What is the Purpose of a DMV Hearing for DUI Cases?

 While separate, these processes can influence each other.
 Information gathered during the DMV hearing might impact the criminal case.
 However, outcomes don't automatically carry over between the two.
 For example, winning a DMV hearing doesn't guarantee a favorable result in court.
 Both processes serve to protect constitutional rights and provide due process before restricting liberties or seizing property.

-It is important to note that the DMV procedures may continue even if nothing is ever filed in Court, so it is possible to lose your driving privileges through the DMV process, and no charges are ever filed in Court because the prosecutor did not feel there was enough evidence to prosecute the case.
+It is important to note that the DMV procedures may continue even if nothing is ever filed in Court, so it is possible to lose your driving privileges through the DUI DMV Process, and no charges are ever filed in Court because the prosecutor did not feel there was enough evidence to prosecute the case.
 The DMV decision would still stand.

 The Government has determined that driving in California is a privilege, and not a right, so they allow the DMV to determine if you are allowed to continue driving in California.